RielJourno/C-openU-project/README.md

 # C-openU-project

 This project is an assignment in a C programming course at the open unvieristy (20465).
 The purpose of this project is to build an assembler for 15-instruction asssembly language, for an imaginary 12-bit CPU.
-This project was done by [@RielJourno](https://github.com/RielJourno/) and [@BenChoen].
+This project was done by [@RielJourno](https://github.com/RielJourno/) and [@BenChoen](https://github.com/bencohen694/).
 For any issues, questions and ideas turn to the Issues tab.

 ## License: MIT License.